Nycto/PicoModal/README.md

 There are a few events you can hook into for watching and sometimes monitoring the behavior of a modal.
 The events are:

-* afterCreate: Triggered when the DOM Nodes for a modal are created
+* `afterCreate`: Triggered when the DOM Nodes for a modal are created
-* beforeShow: Triggered before a modal is shown.
+* `beforeShow`: Triggered before a modal is shown.
 Allows for cancellation
-* afterShow: Triggered after a modal is shown
+* `afterShow`: Triggered after a modal is shown
-* beforeClose: Triggered before a modal is closed.
+* `beforeClose`: Triggered before a modal is closed.
 Allows for cancellation
-* afterClose: triggered after a modal is closed
+* `afterClose`: triggered after a modal is closed

 These exist as methods on the PicoModal instance.
 You can use them like this:
 ([Run this code](http://jsfiddle.net/YzLc8/))